 It’s just me in today’s episode.

-You can also find this episode on Apple or Spotify, or wherever you get your podcasts.
+You can also find this episode on Spotify, or wherever you get your podcasts.

 EPISODE TRANSCRIPT: